 Can you explain how AmeriCorps works?

-My AmeriCorps program places members at various nonprofits through the Vermont Housing & Conservation Board (VHCB).
+My AmeriCorps program places members at various host sites through the Vermont Housing & Conservation Board (VHCB).
 We receive a living stipend through AmeriCorps but serve at our nonprofit host sites.
 There are about 20 of us in the VHCB program, and more if you count the other AmeriCorps programs operating in Vermont.

 What have you enjoyed most about your service with Stowe Land Trust?